Skip to main content

 If a contact belongs to a POTA activation, Hamtrax displays a warning dialog before you edit it.
 Activation contacts have already been logged under a specific activation session, and changes you make in Hamtrax are not synced back to the POTA website.
 The warning reminds you that any edits (callsign corrections, frequency changes, etc.) must also be updated manually on pota.app to keep both logs consistent.

 You can check "Hide this message in the future" in the warning dialog to suppress it for subsequent edits.
-This preference is saved to your account and can be re-enabled at any time from Settings > Preferences > Activity.
+This preference is saved to your account.

 Configuring defaults